Slimbridge WWT, Hayling Island, Denny Wood and Pennington Marsh

 Redstart – Denny Wood, New Forest

 On 18th and 24th I spent a couple of hours at Pennington Marsh, on 18th I walked the Ancient Highway and back around the seawall to Jetty Lagoon and back to the car park.
 On 24th I walked out past Fishtail Lagoon and back to the carpark.
 There were many Reed Warbler and Whitethroat on territory as well as small numbers of Sedge Warbler.
 Up to seven Ruff were present including a stunning rufous necked bird.
 On both days there were up to six Spoonbill on Fishtail Lagoon.
 There appear to be two pairs of Little Ringed Plover breeding on Fishtail Lagoon this year.
-Other highlights included two Common Tern, two Little Tern, a partial summer plumaged Spotted Sandpiper and a stunning summer plumaged Turnstone.
+Other highlights included two , two , a partial summer plumaged Spotted Sandpiper and a stunning summer plumaged Turnstone.

 4180006